srodriguezcode/spartacusTraining/resources/docs/exercises/03-creating-a-new-component-with-nested-components.md

 ## 2. Component Creation in Spartacus

-You will need to create your component in Spartacus with its respective module.
+You will need to create your component in Spartacus along with its respective module.

 ```sh
 ng g m component-b && ng g c component-b
 ```

 Now link your Spartacus component to the CMS component-b.
-To do this, in the `component-b.module.ts` file, you will link it in the imports section.
+To do this, in the `component-b.module.ts` file, add it to the imports section.

 ```ts
 import { NgModule } from '@angular/core';